 The sequel is set five years after the first film, where socially awkward young Viking Hiccup (Jay Baruchel, a Canadian actor inexplicably hired for a role where the rest of his family are Scottish) managed to convince his village that dragons aren’t their enemies.
 Now that dragons and Vikings peacefully co-exist, Hiccup uses his dragon Toothless as means for exploring the world outside of their village, which not only gives this film the feel of an epic straight away, but will no doubt help flesh out the narrative for countless sequels to come.
-This begins with the introduction of a new character Eret (Kit Harrington) who blames dragons for the destruction of his fort, and plans to sell all of those from Hiccup’s village to villain/token black character Drago Bludvist (Djimon Hounsou), who is putting together an army of dragons, presumably in the hope of reclaiming the iron throne in an upcoming Game of Thrones and How to Train your Dragon crossover.
-It goes without saying that the fact the only black character is the villain is the only clear negative to what is an otherwise charming and thrilling movie- and even with such a negative, I find it hard to believe that anybody who enjoyed the first one won’t enjoy this, maybe even more than the original.
+This begins with the introduction of a new character Eret (Kit Harrington) who blames dragons for the destruction of his fort, and plans to sell all of those from Hiccup’s village to villain/token black character Drago Bludvist (Djimon Hounsou), who is putting together an army of dragons.

-Why?
-Well, the animation is beautiful, operating at a high standard that even Pixar struggle to maintain these days.
-There was a recent joke in “22 Jump Street” about sequels having higher budgets for no necessary reason, and yet here it’s clear the money has helped go on building a bigger, bolder canvas for entire worlds to be built on, and yet it’s the small things that resonate.
-Multiple sequences where Hiccup tests out his own home-made dragon wings allow for some of the most beautifully animated shots of clouds and mountains you will ever see, and the introduction of his long lost mother Valka (Cate Blanchett, an Australian playing a Scottish woman – no wonder Hiccup has an identity crisis with his accent) finds that she has been rescuing dragons to live on her secret island, the most impeccably designed piece of animation of recent years.
+The animation is beautiful, operating at a high standard that even Pixar struggle to maintain these days.
+There was a recent joke in 22 Jump Street about sequels having higher budgets for no necessary reason, but here it’s clear the money has helped go on building a bigger, bolder canvas for entire worlds to be built on, and yet it’s the small things that resonate.
+Multiple sequences where Hiccup tests out his own homemade dragon wings allow for some of the most beautifully animated shots of clouds and mountains you will ever see, and the introduction of his long lost mother Valka (Cate Blanchett, an Australian playing a Scottish woman – no wonder Hiccup has an identity crisis with his accent) finds that she has been rescuing dragons to live on her secret island, the most impeccably designed piece of animation of recent years.
 For the design of the island alone, and the plethora of uniquely designed dragons that fly around there, the film deserves to be handed the best animated film Oscar straight away.

-In summary, Dragon 2 is one of the best animated sequels ever made- the four year gap between films speaks volumes at how important crafting the story was as opposed to doing it quickly and raking in the money.
-If you loved the first one, you’ll love this, and if you didn’t, just give yourself in to the sheer scale of the entertainment- it’s that rare Hollywood movie that delivers grand spectacle in a quick, concise running time, and more of these are to be encouraged.
+In summary, How To Train Your Dragon 2 is one of the best animated sequels ever made.
+The four year gap between films speaks volumes at how important crafting the story was, as opposed to doing it quickly and raking in the money.
+If you loved the first one, you’ll love this, and if you didn’t, just give yourself in to the sheer scale of the entertainment; it’s that rare Hollywood movie that delivers grand spectacle in a quick, concise running time, and more of these are to be encouraged.